Luther Perkins: Personal life

 Perkins was married twice.
 He and his first wife, Bertie Lee Moore (1927–2016), separated while they were living in Southern California in 1959.
 Perkins had three daughters: Linda Kay (1949–2017), Vickie, and Claudia.
 He later married Margie Higgins; Margie Higgins' niece Kathy lived with them.
 Margie Perkins Beaver still appears at Johnny Cash reunion events.

-His hobbies were knitting, fishing and guitar.
+His hobbies included knitting and fishing.

 He was a close friend of singer-songwriter Kris Kristofferson.
 At the time of his death, he was planning to open his own music publishing company and give Kristofferson his first break.

 Perkins’ younger brother, Thomas, was a successful rock ‘n’ roll singer in the 1950s and 1960s, under the name of Thomas Wayne.

 In his autobiography, Johnny Cash wrote that Perkins was mildly addicted to amphetamines.
 They started taking drugs together in the late 1950s.

-Perkins' nickname since childhood was "L.M" (pronounced "ellem"), the initials of his first and second name "Luther Monroe".
+Perkins' nickname since childhood was "L.M." (pronounced "ellem"), the initials of his first and second name "Luther Monroe".
 Singer-guitarist Carl Perkins, who was also a member of Cash's touring show, was not related to Luther Perkins.

 Death

 During the early morning hours of August 3, 1968, Perkins returned from fishing on Old Hickory Lake to his newly constructed home on Riverwood Drive, Hendersonville, Tennessee.
-He allegedly went to sleep in the living room while holding a lit cigarette, even though he hadn’t smoked in years by this time, according to family.
+He allegedly went to sleep in the living room while holding a lit cigarette, even though he had not smoked in years by this time, according to family.
 His niece, by marriage, awoke around 6:00 am to find the living room aflame and Perkins collapsed near the door, almost dead.
 An emergency crew rushed Perkins to Vanderbilt University Hospital, where he was kept under intensive care until he died two days later.

 He is buried near the graves of Johnny Cash and June Carter Cash at Hendersonville Memorial Park in Hendersonville, Tennessee.